-Much of this work consists of anecdotes, which can be ignored except for entertainment purposes.
+Much of this work consists of small samples, which should be ignored except for entertainment purposes.
 The authors deliver a long, hilarious narrative report on the super rich Wildensteins of New York, whose failure to file or pay any income taxes attracted no government attention for two decades.
 The Wildenstein's tax evasions became public only because of an acrimonious divorce.

 The government claims ten million non-filers exist.
-Barlett and Steele claim that number is a severe understatement because the IRS only calls a person a non-filer if a third party sends in a W-2 or Form 1099 or both or several of both.
+Barlett and Steele claim that number is a severe understatement because the IRS only calls a person a non-filer if a third party sends in a W-2 or Form 1099 or both.
 Thousands of non-filers earn over $200,000 a year; no one knows exactly how many exist.
 The authors report a tax gap due to fraud and error in 1999 of $300 billion.
-And when $300 billion is missing, the rest of us (and future individuals) make up the difference.
+And when $300 billion is missing, the rest of us, and future individuals, make up the difference.

-Because state, local, and payroll taxes are regressive, the authors state that many middle-income individuals pay a higher percentage of their incomes in all taxes than many rich individuals who do pay their taxes.
-Some individuals earning less than $35,000 a year pay a third or more of their income in taxes.
-Thanks to economic ultraconservatism in Washington, the IRS is more likely to audit lower-income workers than the rich, though the amount of money the rich cheat the government out of is far, far more.
+Because state, local, and payroll taxes are regressive, the authors argue that many middle-income individuals pay a higher percentage of their incomes in all taxes than many rich taxpayers.
+Some individuals earning less than $35,000 a year pay a third or more of their incomes in taxes.
+Thanks to economic ultraconservatism in Washington, the IRS is more likely to audit lower-income workers than the rich, though the amount of money the rich cheat the government out of is much, much more.

-In fact, when a non-rich individual fails to pay enough taxes, the IRS presumes she is guilty and sends her a bill for fines, interest, and back taxes.
+In fact, when a non-wealthy individual allegedly fails to pay enough taxes, the IRS presumes she is guilty and sends her a bill for fines, interest, and back taxes.
 IRS seizure of property is common.
-The government thinks it is the non-rich individual's job to prove she is innocent.
+The government assumes it is her job to prove she is innocent.